 Sickle cell disease; thalassemia; hemoglobinopathies; anemia; autoimmune hemolytic anemia; disorders of red blood cells; iron overload and iron chelation; chronic transfusion therapy; immune thrombocytopenia (ITP); neutropenia; stroke

 Dr. Quinn’s main interests and expertise are in patient-oriented and translational research in sickle cell disease and thalassemia.
 His formal clinical and translational research training has included: (1) the NIH-K30 Curriculum in Patient-Oriented Research; (2) the Clinical Research Training Institute of the American Society of Hematology; (3) the NIH-K12/KL2 Clinical Scholars Program; and (4) a master’s degree in clinical sciences.
-Dr. Quinn is a member of the Editorial Board for Pediatric Blood and Cancer and the Board of Contributing Editors for The Hematologist.
-Dr. Quinn is on the Medical Advisory Board for the Cooley’s Anemia Foundation, and he is a member of the Committee on Educational Affairs of the American Society of Hematology.
-Locally, he is the medical director of the Ohio Department of Health Regional Sickle Cell Services Program – Region 1.
+Dr. Quinn is a member of the Editorial Board for Pediatric Blood and Cancer.
+Locally, he is the medical director of the Pediatric Sickle Cell Disease Program; medical director of the Erythrocyte Diagnostic Laboratory, and medical director of the Ohio Department of Health Regional Sickle Cell Services Program – Region 1.

 MD: University of Texas Southwestern Medical Center, Dallas, TX, 1994.

 MS: University of Texas Southwestern Medical Center, Dallas, TX, 2008.

 Residency & Chief Residency: Children's Medical Center Dallas, Dallas, TX; University of Texas Southwestern Medical Center, Dallas, TX, 1998.

 Fellowship: Children's Medical Center Dallas, Dallas, TX; University of Texas Southwestern Medical Center, Dallas, TX, 2001.